 CodeHS creates software for school districts to offer an extensive catalog of kids coding classes, even when the teachers don’t know the material themselves!
 They offer individual at-home learners access to all their courses for $20 per week.

-CodeHS is the best kept secret in self-paced online kids coding classes.
+CodeHS is the best kept secret in self-paced online kids programming classes.
 Most parents know about companies that spend more effort on marketing and advertising, while CodeHS seemingly invests their efforts in curriculum development and selling to school districts.

-These extensive classes are ideal for driven students who can make learning progress without an instructor.
+These extensive classes are ideal for driven students who can make learning progress without an exciting mentor.
 Even though it is named CodeHS, they also have many options for middle school students.
 There is limited help available from tutors as well — although in recent years the company has focused less on the individual learners, so it is unclear at this time how the 1:1 help works or if it will be offered in the future.

 All the class options can be overwhelming, so where should kids learning on CodeHS start?
 First check out Intro to Python with Tracy and then Intro to Computer Science in Python 3.
 Since it is self-paced, gifted and talented students can advance rapidly, but it is a good idea to finish each course before moving onto the next.
-CodeHS also features advanced classes in Data Science, Artificial Intelligence, Mobile Apps, and Cybersecurity!
+CodeHS also features advanced coding classes in Data Science, Artificial Intelligence, Mobile Apps, and Cybersecurity!

 Best Game Play Based Kids Coding Class: CodeCombat